ceejbot/reflip/README.md

 ### reflip.register('feature-name', function(request) {})

 Register a custom feature name with a function that decides based on the request object if it is enabled or not.
 Can return a promise.
-(I think.)
+(This is a lie; I need to make this work.)

+### reflip.register(new Reflip.Feature(opts))

+Register a pre-constructed feature that makes its decisions in any manner you define.

 ### reflip.flip()